hyperspy/hyperspy/doc/user_guide/tools.rst

 more details about a particular method click on its name.
 For a detailed list of all the methods available see the :py:class:`~.signal.Signal` documentation.

 The methods of this section are available to all the signals.
-In the subsections we describe methods that are only available in specialized subclasses.
+In other chapters methods that are only available in specialized subclasses.

 .. _signal.indexing: